yasiramus/yasiramus/README.md

 ### Hi there 👋

-I'm Yasira, a Software Developer.
+I'm Yasira, a Software Engineer.
-I'm a committed, reliable, dedicated and an easy going person.
+I'm a committed, reliable, dedicated and an easy going person just as the meaning of my name (Wealth and easy)😄.
-I love taking up challenges and that is one thing which help keep me in track and going.
+I love to take up challenges and that is one thing which keeps me in track and going.

-Aside building and developing solutions, I enjoy community building, volunteering and mentor newbies to tech.
+Aside building and developing solutions, I enjoy community building, volunteering, mentor and adventures.

 🔭 I’m currently working on gym website.

 - 📘 Currently reading book title Who Will Cry When You Die by Dr ROBIN SHARMA.

-- 🌱 I’m currently learning Data Structures and Algorithm (DSA)
+- 🌱 I’m currently learning typescripts
 - 👯 Open to collaborations on projects
 - 💬 Ask me about anything concerning software development
 - 📫 Reach out to me through yasirayusif@gmail.com

 - 😄 Pronouns: she/ her
-- ⚡ Fun fact: I love travelling, reading of fictions, volunterring, problem solving, watch animations and action movies.
+- ⚡ Fun fact: I love travelling, reading of fictions, volunterring, eating, watching animations and action movies and hangout.

 <h3 align="left">Connect with me on</h3>
 <p align="left">